On the Burness-Giudici Conjecture: Proof of Theorem

 From now on, let $q=p^n\ge 5$ for a prime $p$ and an integer $n$, and let $\FF_q$ be a finite field of order $q$.
 Let $\s \in \Aut(\FF_q)$ defined by $\s(x)=x^p$, for any $x\in \FF_q$.
 Let $T=\PSL(2,q)$, a nonabelian simple group and $T\le G\le \PGammaL(2,q)=(\PSL(2,q):\lg \delta \rg):\lg f\rg $, where $f$ is induced by $\s$ and $\lg \delta \rg\cong \ZZ_{(2,q-1)} $.

-To show Theorem~\ref{main}, let $M$ be any maximal subgroup of $G$, let $\O=[G:M]$ be the right cosets of $M$ in $G$ and consider the right multiplication action of $G$ on $\O$, which is primitive.
+To show Theorem~\ref{main}, let $M$ be any maximal subgroup of $G$ and $\O=[G:M]$ which is the set of right cosets of $M$ in $G$.
+Then we consider the right multiplication action of $G$ on $\O$, which is primitive.
 Then the Saxl graph $\si$ of $G$ is connected.
 As before, by $\G$ we denote the union of regular suborbits of $G$ relative to $\a=M$.
 To prove Theorem~\ref{main}, it suffices to show the diameter $d(\si)$ of $\si$ is 2.
-What we need to do is to analysis the permutation group $G$ on $\O$ relative to every maximal subgroup $M$ up to conjugacy.
+What we need to do is to analyse the permutation group $G$ on $\O$ relative to every maximal subgroup $M$ up to conjugacy.
 Denoted by $M_G$ the kernel of this action.
 Suppose that $M_G\ne 1$.
-Then $T\le M_G$ and $G/M_G$ is abelian.
+Then $T\le M_G$, and $G/M_G$ is abelian.
 In this case, $b(G/M_G)=1$.
 Therefore, we assume $M_G=1$, that is $T\not\le M$.
 Set $M_0=M\cap T$.
-Then it is proved in \cite{Giudici} that $M_0$ is maximial in $T$, except for the groups $G$ either that for $q=7, 9, 11$ or $G=\PGL(2,p)$, $p\equiv \pm 11,19(\mod 40)$ and $\N_G(A_4)=S_4$.
-These groups will be also discussed in the corresponding subsections.
-In what follows, the eight cases in Proposition~\ref{max} will be treated in the following three subsections, separately.
+Then it is proved in \cite{Giudici} that $M_0$ is maximial in $T$, except for the groups $G$ in Figure~\ref{not maximal}.
+The first nine cases in this figure can be checked by Magma that their Saxl graphs have diameter $2$ for $b(G)=2$.
+The tenth case will be done in Lemma \ref{GLD}.
+Then all the cases for $q=7,9$ (resp. $q=7,9,11$) with $M_0=\D_{q+1}$ (resp. $M_0=\D_{q-1}$) have been checked by Magma.
+In fact, they are all in Figure \ref{not maximal}.
+Moreover, we have $M/M_0\cong G/T$ by \cite{Giudici}.
+By $\Fix(K)$, we denote the set of fixed points of $G$ acting on $\O=[G:M]$.
+In what follows, the eight cases in Proposition~\ref{max} will be treated in the following four subsections, separately.